xiaoyayue/dcra/README.md

 Due to confidentiality agreement, the repository only shows partial work which wouldn't result into a full replication of the project result and insights.

-The cleaning folder includes data access and cleaning tasks such as web-scrapping, API accessing,  data harmonizations, and data merging.
+The cleaning&probe folder includes code for data access and cleaning tasks such as web-scrapping, API accessing,  data harmonizations, and data merging, and for initial data probing visualizations.

 The modeling folder includes the randome tree and logit models used to predict house vacancies and flipping in DC.
+Before finalizing the models, our team also tried KNN, Decision Trees, and Naive Bayesian models.

 The NLP pdf contains a partial report of using text analysis approach to identify top violation categories for different types of property.